 girl sitting on rock at alpages de chailloux

-LAC VERT (GREEN LAKE):
+LAC VERT (GREEN LAKE)

 Lac Vert, sitting at an altitude of 1200 meters is a must-visit lake when hiking Chamonix.
 It’s incredible clear waters, accompanied by backdrop of mountains is a perfect spot to spend a summers day.

-Due to not having a car (Lac Vert is easily reachable by driving in the summer) we used the train and walking to get there.
+Due to not having a car (Lac Vert is easily reachable by driving in the summer) we used the train and walked to get there.
 From Chamonix centre, it’s as simple as taking the train to Servoz, disembarking at its last stop and walking through town.
 There are a few signs that helped point the way but Google Maps we also found helpful.

 From town it’s a walk through countryside, a nice contrast from some of the other walks in the valley.
 We found it peaceful as there were not only less people but a lot more wildlife.
 With cows and horses it left me feeling a little nostalgic as it hit close to home.